Ryuku72/04CodeQuiz/README.md

 There was a bug I did create.
 As the next button does not pull the last Quiz question to the ShowScore page the actual score does not update correctly.

+Note: Fixed timer.
+Issue was that the timer was not global.
+Once fixed I could minus time from countdown!
+Works!

 <a name="score">

 ### Adding the HighScore page